 Artist: Josef Albers

 Pro Tip: Taking care of your finished frame is just as important as choosing the right materials and components.
-Avoid using glass cleaner or paper towels to clean your glaze; stick to mild soap with water or acrylic cleaner with a microfiber cloth.
+Avoid using glass cleaner or paper towels to clean your glaze; stick to isopropyl alcohol or *ammonia-free* glass cleaner with a microfiber cloth.
 The reason for this is that glass cleaner could result in a cloudy glaze, and paper towels might scratch the surface.

 If you have any questions about these materials, or would like some guidance on which glaze is best for your framing project, don't hesitate to reach out to us!
 You can get in touch by clicking the blue chat bubble at the bottom of the screen.

-Learn more about custom framing online, or sign up for a Level account below!
+Learn more about online custom framing, or sign up for a Level account below!